 MAAS ESSAY PRIZE

-The Department of French at the University of Virginia announces the 2016 annual essay competition for The Lieutenant Commander Charles Oscar Maas, USNRF, Assistant Naval Attaché to the American Embassy, Paris, France, World War I, Prize
+The Department of French at the University of Virginia announces the annual essay competition for The Lieutenant Commander Charles Oscar Maas, USNRF, Assistant Naval Attaché to the American Embassy, Paris, France, World War I, Prize.

 Undergraduates in all schools of the University are invited to submit 2000-2500 word essays in French on a topic concerning Franco-American relations, broadly interpreted to be any topic of a comparative nature dealing with the language, culture, politics, society, business (or some similar or allied subject) of the United States and of France or any French-speaking nation or region.

-Deadline for this year’s competition is March 1, 2018.
-Essays must be received by Ms. Kathleen Halvorsen (firstname.lastname@example.org) in the Department of French by e-mail no later than 5:00 p.m. on that day.
+The deadline the next competition (academic year 2018-2019) is October 1, 2018.
+Essays must be received by Ms. Kathy Halvorsen (email@example.com) in the Department of French by e-mail no later than 5:00 p.m. on that day.
 For complete details, see the guidelines that follow.

 The contest is open to all undergraduate students of French at the University who are not native speakers of French and who have not learned their French primarily in French-speaking schools.
 Questions concerning eligibility can be discussed with Professor Krueger (Director of the Undergraduate Program in French).

 The length of the essay should be between 2000 and 2500 words, about six to eight pages double-spaced.
 Each essay should have a title, and pages should be numbered.
 Essays are to be entirely the work of the participant; research materials must be referenced.
 (The committee takes a dim view of research conducted exclusively on the internet.)
 Essays are judged on choice of topic, clarity of argument, and quality of French.
 Students are permitted, indeed encouraged, to consult dictionaries and grammar books, but they may not seek anyone’s help with French while writing their essays.
-The essay must not have been previously submitted for another essay contest or to satisfy a University course requirement, although it may be developed from a paper written for a course.
+The essay must not have been previously submitted for another essay contest; it may have been written initially in the context of a University course provided that it has been developed or reworked.
 Former winners of a Maas prize are excluded from the present competition.
 Each contestant may submit a single essay.
+Contestants who do not win a prize in a given year, may submit a new essay the following year.

-The Winner will be entitled to receive $5,000 in documented expenses of an educational or scholarly purpose related to enhancing knowledge of the French language or francophone culture (airfare to France or a French-speaking country or region, per diem living expenses in such a country or region when such travel is related to specific educational endeavors, such as consultation of archives, tuition in a degree program in a French-speaking country or region, graduate work in French, etc.).
+The Winner will be entitled to receive $5,000 in documented expenses of an educational or scholarly purpose related to enhancing knowledge of the French language or francophone culture (airfare to France or a French-speaking country or region, per diem living expenses in such a country or region when such travel is related to specific educational endeavors, such as extension of time abroad before or after study abroad, consultation of archives, tuition in a degree program in a French-speaking country or region, graduate work in French, etc.).
 The committee may select second prize, third prize, and/or honorable mention recipients.
 These awardees will be entitled to prize money to be used for similar expenses.
 Recipients will have two years from receipt of reward to spend these funds.
-Before the end of two years, all receipients must submit a narrative explaining use of funds and reciepts.
-Unspent funds or failure to provide receipts and a narrative by the end of two years will lead to a requirement that the recipient refund the department the full amount of the award (or partial if a portion of the funds is left unspent).
+Before the end of two years, all recipients must submit a narrative explaining use of funds and receipts.
+Unspent funds or failure to provide receipts and a narrative by the end of two years may lead to a requirement that the recipient refund the department the full amount of the award (or partial if a portion of the funds is left unspent).

 The decision of the judges is final.
 The Maas Prize Committee reserves the right to withhold the announced prize if, in its opinion, essays submitted are not of sufficient merit.
 The Maas Prize Committee reserves the right to award up four additional prizes (first-prize, second prize, and Honorable Mention prizes), in its opinion, additional essays are of the highest quality.